Homeless in Seattle: Understanding the Reality and Impact

 • Jenny Castro

 Jenny Castro is a part of the editorial team for Latinitas Magazine.
 She has a Bachelor’s Degree in Law and Justice from Central Washington University, and also holds a certificate in women’s entrepreneurial studies from the University of Washington.
 Jenny has a passion for storytelling, and loves highlighting diverse topics such as historical events, pop-culture, music, film, and leaders in the Latino community.
 She strives to provoke thoughtful and factual genuine storytelling in her pieces and takes pride in researching truth and authenticity.
 In her free time, she spends time reading her favorite books, and watching classic Hollywood films.
-In 2020, Jenny also appeared as a fan programmer on the Turner Classic Movies Network where she provided commentary on classic film.
+In 2020, Jenny also appeared on the Turner Classic Movies Network where she provided commentary on classic film.
 She is excited to be a part of the Latinitas team.

 Leave a Reply